Top 50 Emerging Film Festivals

 STUFF provides an International platform that showcases all kinds of work from filmmakers, visual artists and musicians while providing educational opportunities during the festival.

-As a celebration of the cinematic and visual arts, the festival will bring diverse international films to our community and showcase the best regional and international filmmakers.
+As a celebration of the cinematic and visual arts, these documentary festivals will bring diverse international films to our community and showcase the best regional and international filmmakers.

 NIFF celebrates Nordic and international films and strives to find new and upcoming independent films as well as honoring great work from already established filmmakers.